Code of Accepted Farming Practice for the Welfare of Deer

 Deer have the following basic requirements:

-- Further advice on the husbandry and nutrition programs and disease control procedures for deer can be obtained from the Department of Economic Development, Jobs, Transport and Resources, Victoria, and the Victorian Deer Breeders' Association.
+- further advice on the husbandry and nutrition programs and disease control procedures for deer can be obtained from the department and the Victorian Deer Breeders' Association.

 Food and water

 - Deer should be provided with food that will maintain health and vitality.

 - Food provided for deer should meet the requirements for annual cycles in froth, pregnancy and lactation.